Cutting Practice Set-Free Printables For Developing Fine Motor Skills

 Why are cutting skills important?

 Cutting with scissors helps to develop and strengthen the little muscles in a child’s hand.
-It also enhances bilateral coordination (using both sides of the body together in a controlled fashion), since the child must hold the paper, turn the paper, and cut at the same time.
+Cutting practice also enhances bilateral coordination (using both sides of the body together in a controlled fashion), since the child must hold the paper, turn the paper, and cut at the same time.
 Cutting also requires hand-eye coordination, as visual tracking is necessary to follow the scissors along the paper.
 Cutting practice helps to strengthen the muscles a child will need for proper grip and motor control when learning to write.

 Pre-Cutting Skills